hervenivon/awesome-discoveries/docs/development/README.md

 ### Serverless Examples

+* [Resize Images on the Fly with Amazon S3, AWS Lambda, and Amazon API Gateway](https://aws.amazon.com/blogs/compute/resize-images-on-the-fly-with-amazon-s3-aws-lambda-and-amazon-api-gateway/) - In this article, John Pignata demonstrates how an AWS based serverless system built on top of S3, Lambda and API Gateway can process images on a per request basis instead of processing and resizing images into all necessary sizes upon upload.
+This “on the fly” processing approach has several upsides: Increased agility, Reduced storage costs and Resilience to failure.
 * [Dynamic image resizing with Node.js and the Serverless Framework](https://serverless.com/blog/dynamic-image-resizing-nodejs/) - Leverage AWS S3 events, API Gateway and Lambda to automatically resize images based on S3 requests.
+This is the serverless framework version of it.

 ### Web development